 The Mexican coasts and their turquoise waters are not the only attraction that has put the country in the sights of millions of tourists.
 Marine bioluminescence has also become a favorite experience among travelers seeking the extraordinary phenomena.

 Bioluminescence is the emission of light by a living organism.
-It consists of emission of silver, blue or green light by marine microorganisms, fireflies, fungi and bacteria.
-There are also fish, squid, jellyfish and shrimp with this quality, as well as worms and sea cucumbers that add to the delight.
+It consists of the emission of silver, blue or green light by marine microorganisms, fireflies, fungi, and bacteria.
+There are also fish, squid, jellyfish, and shrimp with this quality, as well as worms and sea cucumbers that add to the delight.
 The magic occurs when these beings reach the seashore, where they collide with each other and against the sand.
 The frictions cause flashes of large magnitudes that simulate a chain of small bulbs that turn on and off constantly.

 Enjoying bioluminescence in Mexico is only possible in certain destinations such as the island of Holbox in Quintana Roo, the beaches of Chacahua and Manialtepec in Oaxaca, Bucerías in Nayarit, or Xpicob in Campeche.